 Psycho defined Leigh’s career, but she was in plenty of films after that.
 And you’re probably familiar with her very famous daughter, Jamie Lee Curtis.

-2. Ellen Ripley (Sigourney Weaver) | Alien Franchise
+2. Ellen Ripley (Sigourney Weaver) | Alien franchise

 The high standard by which all strong female leads are measured, there’s no one else like Ellen Ripley.
 The warrant officer of the Nostromo is introduced as the sole voice of sound reason, not only deciphering the alien transmission as a warning rather than distress call, and refusing to let Kane back on board due to quarantine regulations.
 She’s ignored, resulting in catastrophic events for the crew, but her intelligence, cool demeanor under pressure, and toughness meant her survival.
 Against one of horror’s toughest villains, Ripley is counted on again and again in the series to save the day.
 That she was initially written as a man is even better; Ripley is never defined by the men around her or her relationships with them.
 She’s just pure Xenomorph butt-kicking badass.

-1. Laurie Strode (Jamie Lee Curtis) | Halloween Franchise
+1. Laurie Strode (Jamie Lee Curtis) | Halloween franchise

 Halloween night was never the same for teenager Laurie Strode, who unwittingly went to battle with Michael Myers and survived.
 The only responsible one among her friends, Laurie is the rare final girl that had the added weight of ensuring the two kids in her care were safe while being hunted down by the Boogeyman incarnate.
 That she not only succeeded but warded off his attacks multiple times through the Doyle household made her an instant final girl for the ages.

 She would go on to face Michael multiple times but it’s her last round with him that help me select her as the greatest female character in horror.
 She had changed so much from her first encounter to this last one.
 She went from a meek and frazzled girl just trying to survive, to a strong and damaged woman on the hunt.
-Laurie Strode would become the ultimate final girl that all others would be compared too.
-She is one of the most well-known characters in all of horror and deserves the horror all the recognition for her greatness.
+Laurie Strode would become the ultimate final girl that all others would be compared to.
+She is one of the most well-known characters in all of horror and deserves all the recognition for her greatness.

 Well, that’s the list.
 What do you think of the number one overall pick?
 Is there someone else you think should have been number one?